jizhihang/Visual-Phrases/README.md

 ___
 This project is currently a work in progress.

-Updates:
+## Updates:
 - 2/16/19 - First Model Trained.
 67% top-1 accuracy on test dataset.
 - 3/02/19 - Model 2 69% top-1 accuracy.
+- 3/18/19 - Pushed Matlab script that finds individual subjects and potential subject/object
+	    pairings and returns the associated feature vectors.
+	    Feature vectors were then classified using Model 2 and Top-3 potential classes were identified.

 ___

-To-do list:
+## To-do list:
-- Implement Object detection network to find objects of interest and its location instead of using ground-truth boxes.
 - Evaluate detection using mAP (mean average precision)
+- ~~Implement Object detection network to find objects of interest and its location instead of using ground-truth boxes.
-- Implement top-n accuracy for model.
+- ~~Implement top-n accuracy for model.
 - Consolidate system to:
-	1) take an image
+	1) ~~take an image
-	2) detect subject + action (bounding box)
+	2) ~~detect subject + action (bounding box)
-	3) predict potential phrases (actions) for each bounding box
+	3) ~~predict potential phrases (actions) for each bounding box
 	4) superimpose bounding boxes with phrase on image